dgdblank/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Roommate Bill Splitting

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Simplifying bill splitting between you and your roommates.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Apartments require numerous costs that add up quickly, and can be easily forgotten among your roommates.
+Keep track of the amount you're spending and make it easy to show the cost breakdowns to your roommates.

 ## Problem ##
   > Describe the problem your product solves.
+ Keeping track of all the bills and which roommates have paid.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+ Bill Splitting allows the user to specify how much was spent on an item, who paid, and how much is owed.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Bill Splitting helps communicate bill breakdowns."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Step 1: Enter your roommates names
+  Step 2: Enter an item you paid for, how much, and select who should be splitting the costs.
+  Step 3: Watch Bill splitter calculate costs for you.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+ "Bill splitting takes the guess work out of splitting bills.
+I can avoid any contention showing my roommates a breakdown of our costs."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+ Go to Bill Splitting and Get Started.